 You may be automatically enrolled onto your workplace pension, but that doesn't mean you will be given a Sharia option.

 If you have a workplace pension you will need to speak with your employer to see if they offer a sharia compliant fund, such as the SmartIslamic pension, provided through Supertrustonline, that you can choose.

 All investments carry a degree of risk, but some argue fund managers are restricted by Sharia guidelines and that this makes them riskier - because they can't spread the investment risk as widely.

-However, all pensions are still protected by either the FCA or the Pension Protection Fund if the provider were to go bust, depending on the type you choose.
+However, all pensions are still protected by either the FCA if the provider were to go bust, depending on the type you choose.
 More information on the risks associated with a pension can be found on the impartial Money Helper website.

 At the moment there are no UK banks or building societies that offer a Sharia compliant credit card.

-Takaful works by policyholders paying into a fund which is then used to compensate members who need to make a claim.
+Takaful works by policyholders paying into a fund that is then used to compensate members who need to make a claim.

 The main difference between Takaful and standard insurance is that the insurer doesn't keep the policy payments, instead they are paid a fixed portion as a fee (Wakala) and the rest is deposited in the shared fund.